angel-dart/angel/README.md

 });
 ```

-Note that by default, new validation rules are simply prepended to
+Note that by default, new validation rules are simply appended to
 the existing list.
 To completely overwrite existing rules, set the
 `overwrite` flag to `true`.